 We believe that our findings are of significant importance to lawmakers in the U.S. as they provide an empirical basis for policymaking in the realms of property and land use.
 In the U.S., private property rights enjoy constitutional protection under the Takings Clause of the Fifth Amendment.
 Hence, any attempt to formalize a general right to roam or other intrusions on the right to exclude may require the government to pay just compensation to affected property owners.
 Our study suggests what the compensation amounts are likely to be.
 This information would allow law-makers to make better decisions about the social desirability of various land use measures.
 We would like to emphasize that our findings should not be read as a call against the adoption of a right to roam, or any other public privilege.
 Our only goal is to furnish a much needed empirical foundation that would permit law-makers to conduct a more precise cost-benefit analysis of different policies.

 Klick, Jonathan and Parchomovsky, Gideon, "The Value of the Right to Exclude: An Empirical Assessment" (2017).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1637.

 Constitutional Law Commons, Economic Theory Commons, Law and Economics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Property Law and Real Estate Commons, Public Economics Commons